urashidmir/claims-app/README.md

 It significantly reduces boilerplate and makes the UI more resilient.

-### 🟨 7.
-Query-Param Filtering for Claims

-GET /claims?projectId=abc123

-Supports:

-- All claims
-- Claims for a specific project

-Frontend uses `useSearchParams()` for stateful filtering.

----

-### 🟩 8.
-Custom Data Hooks
+### 🟩 7.
+Custom Reusable Hooks

-Example: `useProject(projectId)`
+Example: `useProject(projectId)` centralizes:

-- Handles loading, error, null states
-- Simplifies page components
+- Loading logic
+- Error handling
-- Reusable across domain features
+- Reusability across pages

+This keeps React components clean and focused on UI.

 ---